A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Generalized Linear Model Neurons

-As a first application of the theory, we consider a balanced random network of excitatory (pyramidal) cells and inhibitory (inter-)neurons.
-Thus, the network contains two populations, $\alpha\in\{E,I\}$.
-Furthermore, the network is driven by an excitatory external Poisson input (\prettyref{fig:BRN-LIF}\textbf{A}).
-Although four times more excitatory cells are present in the network, we place it in an inhibition-dominated regime by increasing the synaptic weights of the inhibitory neurons.
-As well known \cite{Brunel00}, this settles the network in the balanced state leading to asynchronous irregular activity of the neurons (\prettyref{fig:BRN-LIF}\textbf{B}).
-In contrast to the network examined in the seminal study of Brunel \cite{Brunel00}, we consider the somewhat more involved case of a fixed connection probability between a pair of neurons instead of a fixed number of presynaptic neurons (indegree).
-This leads to a (binomially) distributed indegree across neurons such that a strong variability across neurons is present in the network (\prettyref{fig:BRN-LIF}\textbf{C}).
-As anticipated, this variability is already present on the level of mean firing rates, i.e.~there is static variability in the network.
+As a first application of the theory, we consider a balanced random network of excitatory cells and inhibitory interneurons.
+The network contains two populations (\prettyref{fig:BRN-GLM-EXP}\textbf{a}), $\alpha\in\{E,I\}$, and it is driven by an excitatory external input which we incorporate into an effective threshold $\theta_{\mathrm{eff}}=\theta-\mu_{\mathrm{ext}}$.
+Here, we use a constant external input rather than a Poisson drive because we are particularly interested in finding long timescales, which might be hindered by the lack of temporal correlation of Poisson spike trains.
+However, the theory can straightforwardly be applied to Poisson input.
+Although four times more excitatory cells are present in the network, we typically place it in an inhibition-dominated regime by increasing the synaptic weights of the inhibitory neurons.
+As well known \citep{Brunel00}, this settles the network in the balanced state leading to asynchronous irregular activity of the neurons (see, e.g.,~\prettyref{fig:BRN-GLM-EXP}\textbf{b}).

+In line with Brunel's model A \citep{Brunel00}, we choose identical values for the single-neuron parameters.
+Since we also choose the same connection probability of $10\%$ for all pairs of populations, both populations receive statistically identical input in the DMFT approximation.
+Due to identical single-neuron parameters and input statistics, the statistics of the activity is the same for excitatory and inhibitory neurons (see, e.g.,~\prettyref{fig:BRN-GLM-EXP}\textbf{b}); therefore, we do not distinguish between the populations for the statistics in our plots.
+In contrast to the network examined by Brunel, we consider the somewhat more involved case of a fixed connection probability between a pair of neurons instead of a fixed number of incoming synapses per neuron (indegree).
+The fixed connection probability leads to a (binomially) distributed indegree across neurons, such that a strong variability across neurons is present in the network (see, e.g.,~\prettyref{fig:BRN-GLM-EXP}\textbf{c}).
+This variability is already present on the level of mean firing rates, i.e.~there is static variability in the network.

+All simulations were performed using the NEST simulator version 2.20.1 \citep{Nest2201}.
+In all GLM network simulations, we simulated $1\:\mathrm{min}$ of biological time with a time step of $0.1\:\mathrm{ms}$ and discarded an initial transient of $1\:\mathrm{s}$.
+For the GLM neurons, we used the `pp\_psc\_delta' neuron model.
+To allow for the error function nonlinearity, we modified the `pp\_psc\_delta' model accordingly.